-Staff was empowered to develop and implement events Attended Farmers Market Training Supervision was positive and engaged Attended monthly Framers Market Managers Mtg Attended Parks and Rec conferences Training was offered Allended Parks and Rec conferences Maintain a knowledgeable and skilled staff Attended trainings and challenge staff to step out learn new Debbie will train to become a dementia support group facilitator. to carry out established responsibilities. skills and further develop skills to improve work skills Elizabeth will continue to develop emergency management skills and training.
+Staff was empowered to develop and implement events Attended Farmers Market Training Supervision was positive and engaged Attended monthly Framers Market Managers Mtg Attended Parks and Rec conferences Training was offered Allended Faiks and Rec conferences Dabbia will train to become a demonstration of the second statement Maintain a knowledgeable and skilled staff Attended trainings and challenge staff to step out learn new Debbie will train to become a dementia support group facilitator. to carry out established responsibilities. skills and further develop skills to improve work skills Elizabeth will continue to develop emergency management skills and training.
 Participate on Pierce County IMT.
 Job descriptions updated as needed Job descriptions updated as needed Comprehensive recruit, evaluate, hire Comprehensive recruit, evaluate, hire Developed sponsorship Agreement Guidelines Will continue to take appropriate trainings and attend mtgs Developed new Naming & Advertising Policy where best practices and trends are discussed.
-Implemented best practices in event development and execution Continue to participate and network with Washington State Train staff to implement policies execution Train staff to implement policies, Deuticinate and naturally with Machinesten Otate Association Association of Senior Centers.
-Network with other community procedures and best practices, and the use Participate and network with Washington State Association providers of services for seniors. of trends data to anticipate of Senior Centers Staff meetings Staff Meetings Certifications Retreats Biennial retreats certifications Attended trainings Attend Washington State Association of Senior Centers conference.
+Implemented best practices in event development and execution Continue to participate and network with Washington State Train staff to implement policies, Association of Senior Centers.
+Network with other community procedures and best practices, and the use Participate and network with Washington State Association providers of services for seniors. of trends data to anticipate of Senior Centers Staff meetings Staff Meetings Certifications Stan meetings Retreats Biennial retreats certifications Relieals Attend Markington Otate Association of Ocales Orghan Attended trainings Attend Washington State Association of Senior Centers conference.
 Debbie will attend training with Alzheimer's Ensure staff has relevant experience and Association. expertise to implement established work programs.

-Goal 10: Make accountable, transparent and responsible decisions by considering the environmental, economic, social and cultural impac Performance Indicator: Percentage of participants reporting, after a major public participation event, that they are satisfied with the d full consideration of the environmental, economic, social and cultural impacts to our community Strategy How did we meet this goal/strategy What are you going to do in 2017-2018 to meet this goal?
-Include implications of each impact area in staff reports and when making recommendations.
+Goal 10: Make accountable, transparent and responsible decisions by considering the environmental, economic, social and cultural importants reporting, after a major public participation event, that they are satisfied with the formance Indicator: Percentage of participants reporting, after a major public participation event, that they are satisfied with the formance Indicator: Percentage of participants reporting, after a major public participation event, that they are satisfied with the formance Indicator: Percentage of participants reporting, after a major public participation event, that they are satisfied with the formance Indicator: Percentage of participants reporting, after a major public participation event, that they are satisfied with the formance Indicator: Percentage of participants reporting, after a major public participation event, that they are satisfied with the formance Indicator: Percentage of participants reporting, after a major public participation event, that they are satisfied with the formance Indicator: Percentage of participants reporting, after a major public participation event, that they are satisfied with the formance Indicator: Percentage of participation of the environmental, economic, social and cultural impacts to our community Strategy What are you going to do in 2017-2018 Include implications of each impact area in staff reports and when making recommendations.
 Included in Various Documents Establish Template for decision making to include impact areas f Demonstrate accountability and transparency in decision-making processes.
 CSAB Funding Recommendations Open lines of communication with the PRCS department.
 Always know what is expected of you.
 Annual Work Program Meeting format for decision making 3rd Quarter HS Contract Performance Reviews Meeting format for decision making C acts to our community. decisions with the